tepkool01/lob_homework/README.md

 - Code smell checker, i.e. SonarQube, with appropriate rules set
 - Terraform or similar to aid deployment and maintain state when deploying to cloud
 - Dependency inject the database so we can swap easily

+#### Assumptions
+- Had to add IDs to the addresses, otherwise they would've had numerous problems with sorting and the API
+  - thought of various ways of accomplishing this without adding the IDs, none of them were satisfactory